forestgrape/coronavirus/7_social/controlling.md

 >   2. Feeling unwell the next day(s) is common and so possible Covid symptoms may be attributed to the party night and therefore are not recognized.

 ### Reduce Alcohol Consumption
-The history of prohibition dates back nearly as long, as history itself has been handed down.
+The history of prohibition dates back nearly as long, as history has been handed down.
 Full prohibition never really worked.
 Today many countries have increased taxes.
-The taxes mostly are high enough to reduce consumption but low enough that smuggling doesn't pay off.
+The taxes mostly are high enough to reduce consumption but low enough such that smuggling doesn't pay off.
 * ThinkThrough:
   * Drinking a lot of alcohol diminishes the immune system.
 Alcohol can prevent recognizing symptoms either by reduced sensitivity or wrong attribution.
   * Alcohol reduces the ability to concentrate and rashly actions are more common, that's why no driving.
 Permanent following of corona prevention measures needs concentration.
 * Comment:
-  * Non alcoholic drinks cheaper than alcoholic ones.
+  * Non alcoholic drinks should be noticeable cheaper than alcoholic ones.
   * Depending on the situation a selling stop in the late evening/night can help.